GovindN75/Note-Summarizer/README.md

 npm start
 ```

-The frontend of the application is now running locally on your computer.
+The frontend of the application is now running locally on your computer (Usually port 3000).

 ### Server:
 On a new terminal, run the following commands from the root directory: